Electrogravitational

 certain typical particle moving at the center of a neutron star, then using the

-estimate the maximum temperature at the center of a star: K. Similarly,
+estimate the maximum temperature at the center of the star:

 The typical angular momentum at

-each level of matter is given by the corresponding Dirac constant.
+each level of matter is given by corresponding Dirac constant.
 For compact

 stars the stellar Dirac constant is J∙s, for the

-follows that the photons of the praon level of matter have energies less than the energies of the
+follows that photons of the praon level of matter have energies

 differs fundamentally from the quantum gravitation approach, which considers